jenahparman/fall23-cs625/Project/project-report.md

 | map | location of Blue Zone | value, quantitative | vertical and horizontal position (latitude and longitude coordinates) |
 | map |location (Blue Zone or Home Country) | key, categorical | color (blue or green) |

+## Final Thoughts
+The journey to developing this visualization was filled with its fair share of trials and tribulations.
+Initially, the most challenging part was gathering the national average food consumption data for each country.
+This task proved to be difficult and tedious, as I struggled to find data that was consistent and comparable across different regions.
+Many sources had discrepancies, either in the research methods or in the units of measurement, such as grams instead of calories.

+My breakthrough came when I discovered the Food and Agriculture Organization's website, which provided a comprehensive and consistent set of data.
+With this valuable resource in hand, I moved on to cleaning and categorizing the data.
+Determining the food categories and calculating the proportions turned out to be a smoother process than anticipated.

+Creating the barbell charts in Tableau was relatively straightforward.
+However, deciding the order of the barbells posed a challenge.
+My initial approach was to arrange them from longest to shortest, but this arrangement evolved once I placed all the charts side by side.
+I also tackled creating the country maps in Tableau, which involved a bit of a learning curve.
+Figuring out how to accurately place the star marker, adjust the map color, and focus on each specific country took some effort, but fortunately, I found excellent guidance from YouTube tutorials and other online resources.

+The final assembly of the maps and barbell charts was done using Canva, which led me to re-evaluate and standardize the order of the food group barbells across all charts for better comparability.
+The most time-consuming aspect was deciding on the positioning of the final chart elements and choosing the fonts in Canva.
+Selecting the right fonts to convey the right tone and readability proved to be unexpectedly challenging.

+In summary, while the process had its complexities, it was very rewarding to see the final visualization come together, offering a clear and insightful comparison of dietary patterns in Blue Zones and their respective countries.